 Leo offers 360-degree evaluations with the ability for administrators to review, modify, summarize and push student evaluation results to the gradebook.
 Different degrees of anonymity can be configured for evaluation reporting.
 Clinical faculty can receive evaluation links via email, avoiding the need for them to log in to Leo directly.

-Leo can deliver traditional exams as well as TBL events, including electronic scratch-off forms with a grading mechanism based on the number of choices required to reach the correct answer.
-The system also includes modules for leading post-exam discussions based on the exam.
+Leo delivers engaging low-stakes formative assessments including team-based learning events with electronic scratch-off forms, with a grading mechanism based on the number of choices required to reach the correct answer.
+The system also includes modules for leading post-exam discussions based on the assessment.
 Leo also gives you the ability to re-score, eliminate questions and create multiple correct answers on the fly.

-Leo offers many tools for feedback and monitoring exams, including:
+Leo offers many tools for live monitoring of assessments and feedback, including:

 In addition, a histogram shows in real time which questions have been answered and whether those answers are correct or incorrect.
 You can also see a detailed report of any given student’s responses in real time, at any time.